Roberto Acuña

-Roberto Miguel Acuña Cabello (/es/; born 25 March 1972) is a Paraguayan former footballer.
+Roberto Miguel Acuña Cabello (/es/; born 25 March 1972) is a Paraguayan football manager and former player.
+He is the current sporting director of Rubio Ñu.

 Nicknamed "El Toro" (The Bull) due to his strength and dominating presence, he operated mainly as a central midfielder.
 He spent several years as a professional in Spain at Zaragoza and Deportivo, appearing rarely for the latter club.

 Acuña played 100 times for Paraguay, representing the nation in three World Cups and four Copa América tournaments.

 Club career

-Acuña was born in Avellaneda, Buenos Aires, Argentina, emigrating to Paraguay (his father's origin country) at a young age and starting playing for Club Nacional in 1989.
+Acuña was born in Avellaneda, Buenos Aires, Argentina, emigrating to Paraguay (his father's origin country) at a young age and started playing for Club Nacional in 1989.
 After five years, he decided to acquire the country's citizenship to play for the national team, eventually becoming the second most capped player in Paraguay's history, second only to Carlos Gamarra.

 Afterwards, Acuña played four seasons back in Argentina, with Argentinos Juniors, Club Atlético Independiente and Boca Juniors, before moving to Europe in 1997 where he signed with Spain's Real Zaragoza.
 With the Aragonese he was an ever present midfield fixture, helping the side to the 2001 conquest of the Copa del Rey.
 In 2001, he won the Paraguayan Footballer of the Year award.

 Consequently, Acuña attracted attention from Deportivo de La Coruña, which bought the player for five years and €11 million even though he was still due a five-match suspension from the previous season, where Zaragoza was relegated.
 With the Galicians, however, he never appeared more than seven times in the league during his spell, also struggling with injuries and being often loaned.

 Acuña first retired in 2007, finishing his career in Paraguay with Olimpia Asunción.
 However, in 2009, he came out of inactivity, signing with lowly Club Rubio Ñu; in 2012, the 40-year-old joined Club 12 de Octubre.

 In 2015, aged 43, Acuña helped Deportivo Recoleta gain promotion to the Paraguayan Primera División B. In December of that year, he re-joined former club Rubio Ñu.